 To delete multiple categories, click the main check box next to the ‘Name’ column title.
 This will select all category listings on the page.

 Next, go through the list and deselect any categories that you DO NOT want to delete.
 Select/deselect categories by toggling on the check box next to the item.

 After selecting all of the category entries to be deleted, select ‘Delete’ from the ‘Bulk Actions’ dropdown menu …

 (Select ‘Delete’ from the ‘Bulk Actions’ pulldown menu)

-The categories you’ve selected will be removed …
+The selected categories will be deleted …

 How To Edit Categories

-To edit a post category, do this:
+To edit a category, do the following:

-(Edit – Category table)
+(Edit – WordPress category table)

 (‘Edit Category’ section)